 There are clear efficiency and productivity reasons for businesses to sign.
 We can assume most will get around to it before too long.

 There are few obvious compelling reasons for most consumers to sign.
 Enthusiasts and gamers will want fast broadband, but for the mass of people, the draw card would be access to sport and entertainment.
-That’s something that can’t happen until Sky TV’s monopoly-like grip on TV is broken.
+That’s something that can’t happen until Sky’s monopoly-like grip on TV is broken.

 This is unlikely to happen without government intervention.
-The problem I see is that the fibre network exists in a policy vacuum, it doesn’t link to government broadcasting policy, business strategy, to health or to education.
+The fibre network exists in a policy vacuum, it doesn’t link to government broadcasting policy, business strategy, to health or to education.
 I called for the government to join up the policy silos, possibly by appointing a broadband supremo – someone who in US politics would be called the broadband Tsar.

 Last week Coliseum Sports Media blew a hole through my argument.
 Instead of government intervention, a private business chipped the first hole in Sky’s monopoly.
 The company picked up the rights to English football (or soccer if you like).
 CSM will sell subscriptions – a year’s worth of English football – 380 games in total – for the price of a one-month subscription to Sky.